papermerge/documentation/src/REST API/index.rst

 =========

+|project| backend server interacts with outside world using HTTP based REST API.
-REST API is the main interface with Papermege backend server.
-This means that all Papermerge features can be consumed (i.e. used) with help of any http client REST API.
+This means that all |project| features can be consumed with any REST API client.

-Following pages provide of description of general concepts and workflows you need to know when working with REST API interface.
+Following pages provide the description, general concepts and workflows you need to understand in order to successfully use Papermerge REST API.

-For REST API reference see :ref:`redoc` and :ref:`swagger`
+Once you familiarized yourself with general concepts, use REST API :ref:`rest_api_reference` for detailed description on each REST API endpoint.

 .. toctree::
    :maxdepth: 4

    overview
-   authentication
-   redoc
-   swagger
+   reference